 The non-volatile storage feature prevents accidental destruction, or volatilization, of the contents of storage.
 Such a condition could occur with the decay of memory drive line current following a power interruption while the computer is running, or be due to a spurious pulse in the timing chain after power application.
-The logic and electrical circuits which are shown in figure 3-8 detect a 3/4 volt change in the -20dc current.
+The logic and electrical circuits which are shown in figure 3-8 will detect a 3/4 volt change in the -20dc current.

-If power fails, or if the main power switch should be turned off inadvertently, the computer stops, and the MTF (Main Timing Fault) FF sets.
-The MTF FF disables the storage control circuits and assures that, when power is restored, no storage currents will flow until MTF has been cleared by a manual clear.
+If power fails, or if the main power switch should be turned off inadvertently, the computer will be stopped and MTF set.
+This FF disables the storage control circuits and assures that, when power is restored, no storage currents will flow until MTF has been cleared by a manual clear.

 A second delay at the input to J215 operates upon application of power by holding that input to "0" for 5 ms, thereby ensuring the setting of MTF.
-(Full d-c power is realized approximately 40 ms after power is turned on.)
+Full d-c power is realized approximately 1 ms after power is turned on, but nearly 45 ms are required for the supply voltage to drop to zero.